Write First Draft of a Book: Simple Guide for Beginners

 - The joy of storytelling

-That inspiration sometimes just flows into your own writing.
+That inspiration can sometimes flow into your own writing.
 You do not need to read for hours.
 And even a few pages can make you think about new ideas.
-Sometimes the best advice about writing is nothing more than this, become a reader again.
+Sometimes the best advice about writing is simply this: become a reader again.

 Set Small, Achievable Goals for Writing

-Writer's block often increases with the potential project's overwhelming quality.
+Writer's block often gets worse when the project itself feels overwhelming.
 If you say to yourself, "I have to write a whole chapter today," your mind may rebel.
 Instead, try making the goal smaller.
-Try writing,
+For example, try writing,

 - 100 words